pettod/cs-basics/README.md

 x_0 = x_i / 2,
 $$

 where $x_i$ is the input digit.
-However, to get an accurate result with this initial value, it will require 10 iterations to get <1% maximum error.
-To approximate the answer faster, we could setup a small LUT for a more accurate initial value.
+However, to get an accurate result with this initial value, it will require 10 iterations to get <1 % maximum error.
+To approximate the answer faster, one could setup a small LUT for a more accurate initial value.

 The LUT I have manually created, includes 8 division factors $d$ requiring 4 operations ([OPS](https://en.wikipedia.org/wiki/FLOPS)) in total to set the initial value.
 3 OPS is used for finding the right division factor with [binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm) and 1 operation is used for the division